 - For starters, Commissioner Gordon is at the police station with his fellow officers and they are just going about their usual business.
 Then Joker comes in.
 First he turns off the lights.
 Gordon is trying to protect himself and he can't see anything.
 He can hear Joker reciting bad jokes.
 Just when it looks like it's all over, Batman comes in and turns the lights back on.
 Gordon is alive, and surrounded by dead cops.
 He also finds out that Joker has taken his face-skin back.
 Later, it's stated that 19 police officers were killed by Joker.
 It's not said how many officers make up the Gotham City Police Department, but that's still a lot.

-As the event progresses, across all the books, Joker's flesh becomes increasingly rotten.
+- As the event progresses, across all the books, Joker's flesh decays considerably.
 By Batman 16, there are flies buzzing around his face, and he doesn't seem to care.

-Batman counters this by threatening to reveal his real name.
-Judging by the Joker's reaction this is what scares him the most.
+- Batman counters this by threatening to reveal his real name from before he was the Joker.
+Judging by the Joker's reaction, this is what scares him the most.

 - Unrelated to the main plot, but in Batman #13, Harvey Bullock mentions the birth of a two-headed lion cub, with a lot of children there to see the birth of a new lion cub in general, and seeing... that.Harvey: I mean, some damn things you can't unsee.